stitchdata/docs/_integration-schemas/zuora/refund.md

     type: "string"
     description: "The unique identification number of the refund."

+  - name: "parentAccountId"
+    type: "string"
+    description: "The ID of the parent customer account for the associated account.
+This field is used when customer hierarchy is enabled in Zuora."
+    foreign-key: true

   - name: "paymentId"
     type: "string"
     description: "The ID of the payment that is refunded."
+    foreign-key: true
     ## foreign-keys:
     ##   - table-name: "payment"
     ##     attribute: "id"